Benchmarking Web API Quality -- Revisited: Introduction

 \begin{enumerate} \item We extend our previous measurement method to also collect information on Transport Layer Security (TLS) cipher suite preferences of providers. \item We report findings on how TLS cipher suite preferences of providers evolved over time in both our 2015 and 2018 measurements. \item We report detailed findings from analyzing and comparing our 2015 and 2018 latency and availability measurements. \item We discuss the results of reaching out to the providers of all benchmarked APIs about our original findings from 2015. \end{enumerate}

+It should be noted that our work takes the perspective of an application developer, i.e., we have little insight into what happens behind the scenes but instead report things observable in practice: While API implementations may change or APIs may be discontinued, this is not a limitation of our results but rather a finding in itself.

 This paper is structured as follows: we present background on web APIs, possible failures when consuming them, and web API qualities in Section~\ref{sec:background}.
 We present the implementation of our benchmarking client and the design of our experiments -- both with regard to benchmarked API endpoints and experiment setup -- in Section~\ref{sec:expdesign}.
-In the following sections, we compare findings from the 2015 and 2018 experiments, addressing availability in Section~\ref{sec:availability}, latency in Section~\ref{sec:latency}, and security in Section~\ref{sec:security}.
+In the following sections, we compare findings from the 2015 and 2018 experiments, addressing availability in Section~\ref{sec:availability}, performance in Section~\ref{sec:latency}, and provider security preferences in Section~\ref{sec:security}.
 We present findings from reaching out to API providers with our 2015 results in Section~\ref{sec:reaching_out}.
-We discuss this work's threats to validity and implications for application developers in Section~\ref{sec:discussion}.
+We discuss our approach, findings, and implications for application developers in Section~\ref{sec:discussion}.
 After presenting related work in Section~\ref{sec:relwork}, we conclude in Section~\ref{sec:conclusion}.